-A Donor-Advised Fund (DAF) is a charitable giving vehicle administered by a 501(c)3 public charity created to manage charitable donations on behalf of organizations, families, or individuals.
-Many times these are called Community Foundations, which serve an entire community with multiple causes versus one charity with one mission.
+A Donor-Advised Fund (DAF) is a charitable giving vehicle administered by a 501(c)(3) public charity created to manage charitable donations on behalf of organizations, families, or individuals.
+Also known as Community Foundations, they serve an entire community with multiple causes versus one charity with one mission.

 You can simply donate cash, stocks or other assets to your fund, and you’ll immediately receive your tax deduction.
 You can donate as much or as little as you wish, and you can add to your fund whenever it’s convenient for you.
-The money in your fund is invested, so it can grow to make your charitable impact even larger.
+What you add to a donor-advised fund is invested, so it can grow to make your charitable impact even larger.

-You are then able to make grants out of your donor-advised fund to your favorite nonprofit organizations.
-Typically, there’s no minimum or maximum amount — this means the “when, where and how much” is completely up to you!
+You are then able to give to your favorite nonprofit or church out of your donor-advised fund.
+Typically, there’s no minimum or maximum amount.
+This means the when, where, and how much are completely up to you.
 Most of the time the foundation that holds the donor-advised fund will do the legwork to make sure the organization is a valid 501(c)(3) public charity, and it will mail the check for you.

-The reasons people give to a donor-advised fund varies, but it usually always includes one of the following:
+The reasons people give to a donor-advised fund vary, but usually they include one of the following:

-- Them wanting to see their donations invested and grow
+- People like seeing their donations invested and grow

-- They like that it allows them to impact multiple organizations without having to create their own foundation
+- A DAF allows people to impact multiple organizations without having to create their own foundation